 Intangible Assets - Intangible assets include patent costs, consisting primarily of related legal fees, which are capitalized as incurred and amortized over an estimated useful life of five years from issuance.
-Amortization expense in 2004, 2003, 2002 and cumulative since inception was \$17, \$17, \$0 and \$34 respectively at December 31, 2004.
+Amortization expense in 2005, 2004 and 2003 was \$17, \$17 and \$17 respectively and accumulated amortization at December 31, 2005 totaled \$50.